Skip to product information

 1996 (1996)

-・The workshop was moved to Hiyoshicho, Nantan City, Kyoto Prefecture.
+・Workshop moved to Hiyoshicho, Nantan City, Kyoto Prefecture

-・Solo exhibition at Gallery Kurimoto, Nagaoka, Niigata (will continue to be held)
+・Solo exhibition at Gallery Kurimoto, Nagaoka, Niigata (continues to be held)

 ・Exhibition of Contemporary Ceramic Artists Living in Kyoto, Kyoto Daimaru